jdblischak/smk-simple-slurm/examples/README.md

 * `jobs-per-second` - Measures how many jobs Snakemake can submit to Slurm per second

+* `many-input-files` - Use a custom jobscript when a rule has many thousands of input files

 * `multi-cluster` - Submit jobs to more than one cluster (requires Snakemake 7.1.1+)